MichaelStickels/Macro_Keypad/README.md

 - 1N4148 Diodes (or similar)

 I used some heat-set threaded inserts, but if you wanted to cut cost you could just screw directly into the plastic case or even just use some hot glue to secure the PCB.

+### Disclaimer

+Most of my projects are ongoing or work-in-progress.
+They are not intended to be finalized production-ready products, and should not be treated as such.
+Feel free to use any of the materials in this project to make your own or adapt to your own project, within the guidelines of the license.

 ## Getting started